xapian/xapian/xapian-core/docs/overview.rst

 remote
     This can specify either a "program" or TCP remote backend, for example::

-        remote ssh xapian-prog.example.com xapian-progsrv
+        remote :ssh xapian-prog.example.com xapian-progsrv

     or::

         remote xapian-tcp.example.com:12345

-    Currently the two are distinguished by checking for a colon (``:``) anywhere in the line, so for the "program" backend, your command can't contain a colon.
+    If the first character of the second word is a colon (``:``), then this is skipped and the remainder of the line is used as the command to run xapian-progsrv and the "program" variant of the remote backend is used.
+    Otherwise the TCP variant of the remote backend is used, and the rest of the line specifies the host and port to connect to.

 Multiple databases
 ~~~~~~~~~~~~~~~~~~